austynpark/austynpark.github.io/_posts/2021-05-10-basic-sorting-algorithm.md

 ```

 ### Insertion Sort
-* one of the simple sorting algorithm
+* One of the simple sorting algorithm
-* little bit harder than bubble, selection sort
+* Little bit harder than bubble, selection sort
-* iterate the array and repeat the following process
+* Iterate the array and repeat the following process
+	+ Select a current element
+	+ Compare with visited elements and decide where to insert to maintain sort

+### Quick Sort
+* Most Common Sorting algorithms in the field
+	+ It is the fastest sort in general
+* Divide & Conquer algorithm
+	+ visits all of the elements
+* Divide the array by the pivot
+	+ standard of dividing is the pivot value (bigger or smaller)
-	+
+	+ repeats the process recursively
+	+ everytime that recursive process gets deeper, selects new pivot value

+### Merge Sort
+* Divide Input array to half recursively and make an array with one element

+### Heap Sort